Yelinz/snu-coursework/README.md

 This repository contains my homework assignments for the courses I have taken at Seoul National University (SNU) in Spring 2025.

+Noted in the README are the course homeworks and their scores.

+Be sure to only reference this code and not copy paste it.

 ## 2025-1 Computer Vision (001)
 M1522.00100
 ### HW#1